WebDevStudios/WDS-Coding-Standards/README.md

 ## How to Install

-Simply grab a cup of ☕ and follow directions [here](https://github.com/WebDevStudios/WDS-Coding-Standards/wiki/Installation).
+Simply grab a cup of ☕&nbsp;and follow directions [here](https://github.com/WebDevStudios/WDS-Coding-Standards/wiki/Installation).

 ## Want to Contribute?